Visual Closure Activities

 Visual closure is the ability to correctly perceive an object or word, even when it is partly hidden.

-This ability helps you to quickly make sense of what you see, even if it is not completely visible to you, which means you do not have to see every little detail in order to recognize something.
+This visual perception skill helps you to quickly make sense of what you see, even if it is not completely visible to you, which means you do not have to see every little detail in order to recognize something.

 You use visual closure skills when: